 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As at September 30, 2016, the Company had a cash balance of \$101,983 (2015 - \$155,430) to settle current liabilities of \$1,304,239 (2015 - \$1,118,929).
+At September 30, 2017, the Company had a cash balance of \$71,174 (2016 - \$101,983) to settle current liabilities of \$1,435,789 (2016 - \$1,304,239).
 All of the Company's accounts payable and accrued liabilities have contractual maturities of 30 days or due on demand and are subject to normal trade terms.
 The Company expects to fund these liabilities through the use of existing cash resources and additional equity financing.